Karol Bermúdez

-Karol Stefani Bermúdez Da Costa Martínez (born 18 April 2001) is a Uruguayan professional footballer who plays as a midfielder for Brazilian Série A1 side Atlético Mineiro and the Uruguay women's national team.
+Karol Stefani Bermúdez Da Costa Martínez (born 18 April 2001) is a Uruguayan professional footballer who plays as a midfielder for Brazilian Série A1 side Red Bull Bragantino and the Uruguay women's national team.

+Career

+In 2024, Bermúdez was signed by the Red Bull Bragantino team.
+She won the Copa Paulista with the team in 2025.

 International career

 Bermúdez represented Uruguay at the 2018 South American U-17 Women's Championship, the 2018 FIFA U-17 Women's World Cup and the 2018 South American U-20 Women's Championship.
 She made her senior debut on 8 October 2019 in a 1–3 friendly loss to Chile.